BigBIueWhale/openwebui_config/README.md

 6. In the same `Admin Settings` page, navigate to `Evaluations` and turn off `Arena Models`, then click `Save`, **then click Save** at the bottom right.

-7. In the same `Admin Settings` page, navigate to `Documents` and make the document processing be fully in-context instead of the default of doing a weird tokenization that doesn't work.
+7. In the same `Admin Settings` page, navigate to `Documents` and turn on `Bypass Embedding and Retrieval`.
+This will inject the entire content of uploaded files as context instead of the default of doing a weird tokenization that doesn't work.
+Also so `Max Upload Size 0.025 MB` which might prevent users from overloading context length with ridiculous file sizes.

 8. In the same `Admin Settings` page, navigate to `Models`.
 A list of models will appear- fetched from the Ollama server via the load balancer.
 The models in the list:
     ```txt